mxagar/small_bets_notes/Intro_SEO_Jordan_OConnor.md

 Very few people look for those phrases, but we can program modifiers to vary so we have many phrases: size, type, color, etc.

-So the idea is to create many URLs prgramatically which point to the same page, the product.
+So the idea is to create many URLs programatically which point to the same page, the product.

 He hasn't done it, but people so it.
-Apparanetly, there is no risk of Google tagging the websites as duplicates.
+Apparently, there is no risk of Google tagging the websites as duplicates.

 ### Local SEO

 The goal is to get people to go to our business physically.

-We want to ge to the map pack: the map that appears in the Google search.
-The business optons with the highest reviews appear, with more info, etc.
+We want to be to the map pack: the map that appears in the Google search.
+The business options with the highest reviews appear, with more info, etc.

 NAP = name, address, phone number.
-We need to have consistency in the Internet; all NAPs related to our business must be the same, otherwise Google starts to misstrust us.
+We need to have consistency in the Internet; all NAPs related to our business must be the same, otherwise Google starts to miss-trust us.
 This is very important.
-Thus: update the contant info in Yelp, the Yellow Pages, etc.
+Thus: update the content info in Yelp, the Yellow Pages, etc.

 ## What matters in SEO rankings